 As downstairs interiors tend to be spaces that are updated or evolve throughout the year, throws are a beautiful means of adding a sophisticated touch of colour to your home.

-Elena favours rich shades such as Topaz, Graphite, or Obsidian.
+Elena favours rich shades such as Topaz dark green, Graphite grey, or Obsidian dark blue.
 "These add a depth and richness to darker interiors while being more forgiving, which is essential within busy homes."

-"Our Sunstone or Morion pairs with a wide array of interiors for more neutral or grey spaces and will add classic texture to an otherwise minimalistic space."
+"Our Sunstone beige or Morion grey pairs with a wide array of interiors for more neutral or grey spaces and will add classic texture to an otherwise minimalistic space."

 The low-key attitude of a seaside escape is the perfect setting for softer textures.
 Whether it's a little beach cottage or waterfront mansion, understated interiors that reflect the beachside surroundings feel most comforting.